Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Computational Results

 While the BRKGA finds its best solution faster than DLTS for all instance sizes, the solutions it finds have optimality gaps between 3 and 23 times larger than DLTS.
 The importance of training DLTS on instances drawn from the same distribution as those it will see during testing is emphasized by the DLTS-G1 gaps.
 While DLTS-G1 sometimes does perform better than the BRKGA on data it was not trained for, such as for G2 on all sizes, as the instances become increasingly different (G3), performance suffers.
 DLTS-G123, however, shows high quality results for all instance groups, meaning that training across a wide range of different types of instances does not hurt performance.

 As a final test of DLTS, we solve instances from the CV dataset from~\cite{caserta:voss:09Coll} in Table~\ref{tab:soacv}.
+Each instance group in the dataset consists of 40 instances with the same number of stacks $S$ and tiers $T$ (shown in Table~\ref{tab:soacv}).
 We note that we perform no training or validation on these instances; we only run the DLTS approaches trained on instances generated to be similar to them.
-We report the average number of moves each solution procedure requires to solve the instances, along with the average number of moves when solved to optimality.
+We report the average number of moves each solution procedure requires to sort all stacks, along with the average number of moves when solved to optimality.
 Unsurprisingly, DLTS-G1 outperforms DLTS-G123, since the CV instances have the same structure as G1: a single group per container.

 DLTS-G1 achieves the best gap to optimality to date, and in less than 60 seconds of run time.
 Averaging only 42.17 moves over the 40 instances of the CV 5-10 category, its solutions are usually only about 1 move away from optimal, whereas BRKGA and BS-B~\citep{WaJiLi15} are between 3 and 4 moves, respectively.
-While BRKGA generally finds solutions within 60 seconds, BS-B sometimes requires significantly more time.
 In real container terminals, hundreds of CPMPs are solved for the various groups of stacks in the terminal, meaning improving the heuristic solution by even 2 moves could result in hundreds or even thousands of less pre-marshalling crane movements.